Kazaz-Or/kazi-dev-blog/content/blogs/js-rewire.md

 ```js
 const rewire = require('rewire');
 ```

-To initialize it you need to "rewire" the module you'd like to mock, or more precise to say, is the module that has the functions/methods/variables you'd like to mock.
+To initialize it, you need to "rewire" the module that contains the functions, methods, or variables you'd like to mock.

 ```js
 const mockedIndex = rewire('../../index');
 ```

-So let's take a look at some examples:
+So let's look at some examples:

 I'll start with the original question I raised in the Node Discord server.
-This is my original function (just for the sake of the example):
+Here's my original function (just for the sake of the example):

 ```js
 async function updatePolicy(project, policy, file) {